junesirius/junesirius.github.io/_drafts/Writing_Prompts/2021-02-15-Lucifer-Extract.md

 \- I am, indeed.
 And not because I've been brainwashed by dad or I'm trying to prove anything.
 I punish because I'm good at it.
 I like giving people their due.
 Makes me happy.

 Which brings me to your sentence: you shall remain right here on Earth amongst the creatures you so despise as one of them.

+### S02E05 What does the God want

+You know that's not what your Father wanted.

+\- Do I?!
+Everyone thinks they know what he wants.
+Amenadiel did when he first got here, now Uriel does.
+Human wars have been waged because of it.

+\- Dad showed me an open door.
+Does that mean I was meant to take you back to Hell, or was he insinuating that Hell was getting drafty?
+Nobody bloody knows because the selfish bastard won't just tell us!
+And I'm sick of it.
+No more.
+No more.